raghav-nayak/chaiJS/README.md

 This repo contains examples from Hitesh Choudhary's Hindi channel JS playlist.
-Along with examples, you will also find the notes which well structured.
+Along with examples, you will also find the notes which are well structured.
 There are a few HTML examples too.